 A divorce is a method of dissolving the legal contract that binds a couple together in marriage.
-The couple must have “grounds” or legal reasons that allow you to file for and for a court to grant you a divorce.
+One spouse must have “grounds” or legal reasons to allow them to file for and for a court to grant a divorce.
 To get a divorce in Virginia, one of the following must be shown:

 - Sexual intercourse or sodomy with someone outside the marriage;